roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  Her tongue began licking my very wet pussy, the crazy day of sexual submission having me reaching orgasmic bliss in less than a minute.
 I grinded my cunt on the MILF sub's face literally fucking her face with my cunt.
 "Here it comes," I moaned, as I coated the slut's face with my cunt juice.

  Once my orgasm subsided a minute later, I got off the defeated, exhausted, slut and ordered, "You too, get each other off, cunt to cunt.
 I want to see a good shagging."
-Report_Story #3